• Movers & Shakers

 VIEWS

-Across sectors—from automotive strategy reviews to hotel management briefings I’ve found only three legitimate reasons to bring people together:
+Through years of facilitating everything from automotive strategy reviews to hotel management briefings, I’ve discovered there are only three legitimate reasons to pull people away from their desks:

 1. To Share Information

-Think of this as your organisation’s internal broadcast system but it must add value.
+Think of this as your organisation’s internal newsroom – but the content must genuinely add value.

-• Networking Dialogues thrive when reciprocal avoid the hard sell and aim for authentic exchange.
+• Networking Sessions work brilliantly when they’re reciprocal – ditch the corporate pitch-fest and create space for authentic professional exchange.

 2. To Make Decisions